bym0/stackit-portal-efficiency/README.md

 Please don't judge the code, it's partly Gemini and partly i have no clue.

 ## usage
+click the __[link](https://raw.githubusercontent.com/bym0/stackit-portal-efficiency/refs/heads/main/src/main.user.js)__ to install the script (tampermonkey or greasemonkey has to be installed)

+or

-Include the following in your tampermonkey as a userscript.
+Include the following in your tampermonkey as a userscript

 ```javascript
 // ==UserScript==
 // @name         STACKIT Portal Efficiency